8ctopus/php-sandbox/README.md

     # start containers in detached mode on linux and mac in shell
     docker-compose up &

-_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.
+_Note_: On Windows [file changes notification to the container doesn't work with the WSL 2 engine](https://github.com/8ctopus/apache-php-fpm-alpine/issues), you need to use the `Hyper-V` engine.
+Uncheck `Use WSL 2 based engine`.
+What this means, is that files you update on Windows are not updated inside the container unless you use `Hyper-V`.

 ## access sites

-There are 2 sites you can access from your browser
+By default, there are 2 sites you can access from your browser

     http(s)://localhost/
     http(s)://(www.)test.com/